noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 	* Insightful and rather humbling.
 Several of the big ideas are immediately applicable to my life.
 * *The Mote In God's Eye* by Larry Niven and Jerry Pournelle
 	* Good story, very alien aliens, my favorite part was the first half.
 Not my favorite storytelling style though.
 I found it hard to tell how much time was passing especially during the action scenes and the lack of scene descriptions was a bit disconcerting.
+* *The Price of Glory* by William H. Keith Jr.
+	* Good giant robot action.
+The weakest of the Gray Death Legion series but still pretty good.